Survey of Cripples in New York City

 Polio was a mass-disabling event that spanned nearly 50 years between the time the virus appeared in 1908 to the discovery of a vaccine in 1955.
 Most people who caught polio became sick, but many people died and many others became partially or totally paralyzed.
 Children were especially likely to catch the virus because their immune systems were less developed.
 In New York City, a major outbreak took place in 1916, killing more than 2,000 people and disabling thousands more.
 Many children who survived polio were cared for at home or lived at hospitals.

 Several years after the 1916 outbreak, representatives from charitable organizations and hospitals held a conference initiated by the New York Committee for After Care of Infantile Paralysis Cases.
 They decided to conduct a broad-reaching survey, going door-to-door in some neighborhoods to estimate how many “cripples” lived in the city and to investigate how they became disabled.
-They also came up with recommendations for how to care for and educate disabled children and older polio survivors.
+They also came up with recommendations for how to care for and educate Disabled children and older polio survivors.
 The writer of the report felt that education was “more important, if possible, for cripples than for a normal child.”
 They recommended that the Board of Education be responsible for instructing physically disabled children, including in homes, hospitals, and care facilities.
 The report explained that home instruction worked “reasonably well” but that education in hospitals and care facilities was “less satisfactory.”

 Date: 1920